 I don’t yet have an HD camera, but when I do I’ll def load hi-def vids to Vimeo.
 When you embed Vimeo vids they don’t play in HD.
 You need to go direct to the site.
 This is no chore, it’s a beautifully designed site.

 I’ve produced the above video for bike virgins.
-Click on full screen or go to the Vimeo site for the video in a wider format.
+Click on full screen or go to the for the video in a wider format.
 The video zooms into bike parts and names them.
 It’ll hopefully get newbies up to speed on ‘bike talk’.

 It might be aimed at people who don’t know their dropout from their seatpost but even enthusiasts will get a kick out of the music.
 It was created from twanging and fiddling with some of my bikes.